jon-jacky/Piety/test/edsel/README.md

 When you execute an *.ed* or *.edsel* script, you can see the window contents update as the test runs.
 Each command echoes in the scrolling command region, followed by a short delay so you can observe its effect.
-The echo and delay can be adjusted or suppressed by two optional *x* parameters that follow the buffer name: echo (boolean) and delay (float), which default to *True* and *0.2* seconds.
-So *x sample.ed 0 0* suppresses both echo and delay.
+The echo and delay can be adjusted or suppressed by two optional *X* parameters that follow the buffer name: echo (boolean) and delay (float), which default to *True* and *0.2* seconds.
+So *X sample.ed 0 0* suppresses both echo and delay.

 The names of some scripts are made from the sequence of commands they contain, for example *lio2o1xn.edsel*.

-Revised March 2016
+Revised Nov 2018